LongD3Ad/LongD3Ad/README.md

 # 💫 About Me:
 🔭 I’m currently working on Python and Machine learning, very interested in Data Analysis and Artificial intelligence<br>doing my third year in engineering in SIT, Mangalore.<br>👯 I’m looking to collaborate with people who have similar interests and are interested in working on fun projects that will help us learn<br>🤝 I’m looking for help with Flutter, Django and MySQL databases.
-Interested in more advanced Data science and Machine learning<br>🌱 I’m currently learning Flutter, MySQL, Data Science using Python<br>⚡ Fun fact I enjoy breathing living and walking coding just as much as I enjoy eating
+Interested in more advanced Data science and Machine learning<br>🌱 I’m currently learning PowerBI, MySQL, Data Science using Python, Advanced Excel<br>⚡ Fun fact I enjoy baking, I've got a sweet tooth

 ## 🌐 Socials: